MTRNord/gluon_remote_node/README.md

 ```
 Usage: npm start [options] [command]

-SSH Key has to be an private one.
-It is used to connect to the Router which means that you have to have an private key for the Tool and the public one must be registered in the Router
+SSH Key has to be a private one.
+It is used to connect to the Router which means that you have to have a private key for the Tool and the public one must be registered in the Router

 Commands: